T-Hunter14/ForgetYourPassword/README.md

 - password_generator.py: PBKDF2-HMAC-SHA256 derivation, character mapping, and deterministic shuffling logic.
 - utils.py: Optional clipboard helpers to copy or clear passwords via pyperclip.

-### Assets

-- Save this README as assets/README.md to keep documentation alongside other project resources and assets in the repository.